 The territorial waters of Hawaiʻi shall include the waters twelve (12) miles from the shores of all lands of Hawaiʻi.
 The exclusive economic zone defined by the 1982 Convention on the Law of the Sea is adopted as applying to Hawaiʻi.

-Casting a wide net, the NHC document takes in all of the Hawaiian territory including the 200-mile exclusive economic zone, all of the lands including Kalama (Johnston) Atoll, Palmyra Island, Sinkian Island among the Solomon group, and lands to the northern most island in the Hawaiian Archipelago.
+Casting a wide net, the NHC document takes in all of the Hawaiian territory, including the 200-mile exclusive economic zone, all of the lands including Kalama (Johnston) Atoll, Palmyra Island, Sinkian Island among the Solomon group, and lands to the northern most island in the Hawaiian Archipelago.
 It addresses territorial jurisdiction and deals with the return of private lands taken in a separate section regarding post-colonization outstanding claims.

 Article 2: Citizenship

-This article deals with two subjects: who are the citizens and who has the right to vote.
-It declares a citizen as being “any descendant of the aboriginal and indigenous people who, prior to 1778 occupied and exercised sovereignty in the Hawaiian Islands and is enrolled in the nation.”
-Later in the document (Article 9, Section 2 it states, “The Nation has the inherent power to establish the requirements for citizenship in the Nation.
+This article deals with two subjects: who are the citizens, and who has the right to vote.
+It declares a citizen as being “any descendant of the aboriginal and indigenous people who, prior to 1778, occupied and exercised sovereignty in the Hawaiian Islands and is enrolled in the nation.”
+Later in the document (Article 9, Section 2) it states, “The Nation has the inherent power to establish the requirements for citizenship in the Nation.
 The Nation reserves the right to modify or change citizenship requirements solely through a constitutional amendment.”

 Section 2 of the document says citizenship in the United States is not to be affected by citizenship in the Native Hawaiian Nation.
 This is an interesting incursion into the domestic laws of the United States and how it treats its citizenry.
 It is also a curious statement in terms of what is left out, i.e., citizenship in a place other than the United States.
-This oddity becomes understandable when one appreciates that the purpose of Section 2 is to act as a “wink” to the reader to alleviate any concern about losing US citizenship, this is all part of a plan to fit within the US framework.
+This oddity becomes understandable when one appreciates that the purpose of Section 2 is to act as a “wink” to the reader to alleviate any concern about losing US citizenship—this is all part of a plan to fit within the US framework.

 Section 3 declares that all citizens who have attained the age of eighteen years are eligible to vote.
 This is effective as a protection against laws that deprive citizens from voting because of criminal convictions, declaration of mental status, etc.